Above the Falls River Stewards — N & NE Minneapolis

 Sheridan Memorial Park

 In the summer of 2014 FMR volunteers installed numerous native plants in a strategically planned raingarden in one of Northeast Minneapolis's newest parks, Sheridan Memorial.
 Raingardens help to filter runoff pollution from nearby roads, parking lots and industrial sites, as well as create habitat for local butterflies and bees.
-FMR looks forward to tending the raingarden in 2015 and is proud to partner with Sheridan Neighborhood Organization, the Minneapolis Park & Recreation Board and other local agencies on this newly created riverfront park.
+FMR looks forward to watching the raingarden grow and tending to it over the years.
+We're also proud to partner with Sheridan Neighborhood Organization, the Minneapolis Park & Recreation Board and other local agencies on this newly created riverfront park.
 (Check out the lovely event photos by Rich Wahls on our flickr album!)

 Ole Olson Park